 Speaker Vos currently leads a Republican majority of 64 representatives, the largest since 1957.
 Under his leadership, the legislature has approved one of the largest tax cuts in Wisconsin history and became the 25th right-to-work state in our country.
 He also is proud of the bipartisan work in the Assembly where more than 90 percent of the bills passed receive bipartisan support.
-His speaker's task forces have developed important legislation on topics including mental health, rural schools, Alzheimer's and dementia, urban education and youth workforce readiness.
+His speaker's task forces have developed important legislation on topics including mental health, rural schools, Alzheimer's and dementia, urban education, youth workforce readiness and foster care.

 Born in 1968, Robin is a lifelong Racine County resident, graduating from Burlington High School in 1986.
 He attended the University of Wisconsin – Whitewater, where he served as a UW Board of Regents student member from 1989 to 1991.
 Robin graduated with a Bachelor of Science degree in Political Science and a minor in Public Relations in 1991.

 After college, Robin worked as a legislative assistant for state Representative Jim Ladwig from Racine County.
 Robin also worked for Jim’s successor, his wife, state Representative Bonnie Ladwig.
 He also served as the district director for then Congressman Mark Neumann until he began his first small business.